venkatesh87/Front-End-Develop-Technicals/Tips-and-tricks.md

-# 1 .Five Ways to Hide Elements in CSS
+# 1. Five Ways to Hide Elements in CSS

   1a.
 Opacity
   ---